StevisonLab/R-Mini-Course/Advanced Graphing.md

-# Advanced Graphing in R
+# Module 4: Advanced Graphing in R

 This video covers some more advanced plotting skills (expected to follow Activity #2 where you learn basic skills on your own).
 You will learn how to plot on two y-axes, write plots to a file, and make multi-panel plots.
 We will once again revisit the body fat data.